 NATIONAL WELSH RAREBIT DAY | SEPTEMBER 3

-Have a snack on National Welsh Rarebit Day on September 3rd.
+On September 3rd, National Welsh Rarebit Day whips up a tasty and satisfying snack.
 What is a rarebit?
 The cheesy toast was originally called Rabbit in a tongue-in-cheek way in the Welsh language because there is no rabbit in the meal.
 Similar to mock turtle soup having no turtle in it, Welsh rarebit does not contain rabbit.
-This dish is made with toast that has hot cheese poured over it.
+Instead, this dish is made with toast that has hot cheese poured over it.
 Over time, the dish became known as Welsh Rarebit – a nod to the inside joke.

 In the eighteenth century, Welsh Rarebit was served as a delicious supper.
 Taverns served it with ale.
-While fondue might come to mind, Welsh Rarebit more commonly uses a wheat bread and a cheddar cheese.
+While fondue might come to mind, Welsh Rarebit more commonly uses wheat bread and cheddar cheese.
 A typical European fondue would start with Swiss cheeses.
 As with any dish, there are variations of Welsh Rarebit.
-Some of the recipes call for cayenne pepper, mustard, Worcestershire or paprika.
+Some of the recipes call for cayenne pepper, mustard, Worcestershire, or paprika.

 HOW TO OBSERVE NATIONAL WELSH RAREBIT DAY